-• Source: Shows the current signal source.
-Picture Mode: Shows the selected mode in the PICTURE menu.
-Current • Resolution: Shows the native resolution of the input signal.
-System Status Color System: Shows input system format. • Lamp Usage Time: Shows the number of hours the lamp has been used. • Firmware Version: Shows the firmware version of your projector.
+• Source: Shows the current signal source. • Picture Mode: Shows the selected mode in the PICTURE menu. • Resolution : Shows the native resolution of the input signal. • Color System: Shows input system format.
+Current • Light Usage Time: Shows the number of hours the lamp has been used.
+System Status • 3D Format : Displays the current 3D mode.
+3D Format is only available when 3D is enabled. • Firmware Version: Shows the firmware version of your projector.